 My Egyptian grandparents came to this country with their three sons when my father was just a boy.
-None of them spoke English and they were very poor but that didn’t matter.
-They were starting a new life in a country where even the poorest of the poor, if they worked hard enough, could achieve wealth and honor.
+None of them spoke English and they were very poor, but that didn’t matter.
+They were starting a new life in a country where even the poorest of the poor, if they worked hard enough, could achieve wealth and comfort.
 They fantasized about being characters of triumph in a “rags to riches” story told in the style of Horatio Alger – my grandparents were on a journey to reach the American Dream.

-In his book Fear and Loathing in Las Vegas he uses Gonzo journalism to document and share his drug-induced experience traveling through 1970’s Las Vegas.
-Throughout the book, he frequently references and mocks the traditional ideals of Horatio Alger and takes stab at American consumerism and our cultural, overwhelming need to indulge.
+In his book Fear and Loathing in Las Vegas Thompson uses Gonzo journalism to document and share his drug-induced experience traveling through 1970s Las Vegas.
+Throughout the book, he references and mocks the traditional ideals of Horatio Alger and takes stab at American consumerism and our cultural, overwhelming need to indulge.

 But why did Thompson choose to search for the American Dream in Las Vegas?
 Why not choose a suburban town somewhere in the midwest where white picket fences are plentiful and families play outside in the yard with their golden retrievers?

-The U.S. was founded by immigrants and minorities, people who migrated to this country in hopes of escaping religious oppression, political oppression, poverty and just about anything else that can make one a misfit.
-When you really think about it, America was founded by rebels and oddballs.
-Our country’s history is based on rebellion against England and the innovative minds who thought differently from the norm during the 1600s, the 1700s and beyond.
+The U.S. was founded by immigrants and minorities, people who migrated to this country in hopes of escaping religious and political oppression, poverty and just about anything else that can make one a misfit.
+America was founded by rebels and oddballs.
+The country’s history is based on rebellion against England and the innovative minds who thought differently from the norm during the 1600s, the 1700s and beyond.

-Thompson uses this to his advantage on his Vegas trip when Duke and his attorney first arrive in Sin City tripping out on hallucinogens.
+Thompson uses this to his advantage.
+When Duke and his attorney first arrive in Las Vegas, they are tripping out on hallucinogens.
 He writes about checking in at the front desk of their hotel and the encounter Duke and his attorney have with the employee who helps them: “The woman shrugged as he led me away.
 In a town full of bedrock crazies, nobody even notices an acid freak” (p.
 24).

-This brings me to my next point; the early inhabitants of Las Vegas created their own rules and precedents of what would be acceptable that have carried over to today – much like the framers of the constitution did for America.
-Although “legally” Las Vegas is bound by the same federal laws as any other city in the United States (and Nevada’s state laws of course), it seems easier to get away with a lot more here.
+This brings me to my next point; the early inhabitants of Las Vegas created their own rules and precedents of what would be acceptable that have carried over to today – much like the framers of the Constitution did for America.
+Yes, Las Vegas is bound by the same federal laws as any other city, but surely it’s easier to get away with more when you’re in Sin City limits.

 Everybody does what they want in Las Vegas.
 Everybody is guilty of something.
 Thompson is aware that everyone is breaking the rules, but believes that people in Vegas are not out to get you.
 They keep to themselves.

 He writes, “This is one of the Hallmarks of Vegas hospitality.
 Only bedrock rule is Don’t Burn the Locals.
 Beyond that, nobody cares.
 They would rather not know.
 If Charlie Manson checked into the Sahara tomorrow morning, nobody would hassle him as long as he tipped big” (p.
 106).

 The core of Horatio Alger’s American Dream is that anybody can build a life for themselves and will reach success as long as they work hard, be honest and follow a moral path.
 The characters in Alger’s books took years of honest hard work before they felt the positive consequences of their actions.
 His stories had a moral undertone.

 And yet, here is Thompson writing about his quest for the American Dream in Las Vegas, a city which thrives on gambling.
 In Vegas, with a little bit of luck, any Joe Schmoe off the street can strike the big bucks in a matter of minutes.
 Seconds, even.
 Winners could be rapists, murderers, kidnapers, liars, thieves, whatever – all it takes is the right gamble.
-What a slap in the face to Horatio Alger!
+What a slap in the face to Horatio Alger.
 It’s like Thompson is saying screw your fluffy moral bedtime stories and welcome to the real world.
 Welcome to Las Vegas.
 Welcome to America.

-At the beginning of the book, Duke goes out to the casinos at around 3am.
+At the beginning of the book, Duke goes out to the casinos at around 3 a.m.
 Thompson writes, “Still humping the American Dream, that vision of the Big Winner somehow emerging from the last-minute pre-dawn chaos of a stale Vegas casino” (p.
 57).

 If it is to go from having nothing to having something, then Duke and his attorney surely found the American Dream before the book even started.
-Right away on page one; the two are already driving around in a Red Chevy convertible on their way to check in at a Las Vegas Suite.
+Right away on page one; the two are already driving around in a Red Chevy convertible on their way to check in at a Las Vegas suite.

 Throughout the book they spend money frivolously.
 Duke charges things to credit cards with no intention of ever paying them off.
-(Sound familiar?)
 Duke and his attorney buy junk just to buy it and trash luxury items without an ounce of guilt: going from one convertible rental and destroying it to another one, or hopping from hotel suite to the next leaving everywhere they stay a gross neglected mess.

 By setting the stage in Las Vegas, Thompson puts the American Dream in perspective.
 The things we strive for and the lifestyle we want, the one that we think every hard working American deserves, is really unnecessary.

 “I went back to the airport souvenir counter and spent the rest of my cash on garbage – complete shit, souvenirs of Las Vegas, plastic fake-Zippo-lighters with built-in roulette wheel for $6.95, JFK half-dollar money clips for $5 each, tin apes that shook dice for $7.50… I loaded up on this crap, then carried it out to the Great Red Shark and dumped it in the back seat… and then I stepped into the driver’s seat in a very dignified way (the white top was rolled back, as always) and I sat there and turned the radio on and began thinking.
 How would Horatio Alger handle this situation?” (p.
 69-70)Fear and Loathing in Las Vegas